BlueBrain/Fivox/doc/feature/genericEventLoading.md

 ### 2: Why not extending this feature for any loader, to be able to store the event positions in a cache file after their initial creation?

-_Resolution: Yes_ We can write the events from any loader, but read only from the GenericLoader (for now).
+Resolved: Yes.
+We can write the events from any loader, but read only from the GenericLoader (for now).

 It's an interesting possibility, specially considering the amount of time it